NickDeReus-ISU/DS-202-Final-Project/README.md

   - Younger age groups, including **\<1 year**, **1–24 years**, and **25–44 years**, have considerably lower mortality percentages.
 - **Conclusion**:
-  - Older adults (**65+ years**) are likely the most vulnerable group, generally speaking because of their far greater general mortality compared to other age groups.
+  - Older adults (**65+ years**) are likely the group which will dominate mortality trends throughout, due to making up the largest portion of general mortality.

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->